Mahmoud Abbas

-Mahmoud Abbas (مَحْمُود عَبَّاس; born 15 November 1935), also known by the kunya Abu Mazen (أَبُو مَازِن, ʾAbū Māzin), is the president of the State of Palestine and the Palestinian National Authority.
-He has been the chairman of the Palestine Liberation Organization (PLO) since 11 November 2004, PNA president since 15 January 2005, and State of Palestine president since 8 May 2005.
-Abbas is also a member of the Fatah party and was elected chairman in 2009.
+Mahmoud Abbas (مَحْمُود عَبَّاس; born 15 November 1935), also known by the kunya Abu Mazen (أَبُو مَازِن, ʾAbū Māzin), is a Palestinian politician who has been serving as the second president of Palestine and the Palestinian National Authority (PNA) since 2005.
+He has also been the fourth chairman of the Palestine Liberation Organization (PLO) since 2004.
+Abbas is also a member of the Fatah party and was elected the party's chairman in 2009.

 Abbas was elected on 9 January 2005 to serve as President of the Palestinian National Authority until 15 January 2009, but extended his term until the next election in 2010, citing the PLO constitution, and on 16 December 2009 was voted into office indefinitely by the PLO Central Council.
 As a result, Fatah's main rival, Hamas, initially announced that it would not recognize the extension or view Abbas as the rightful president.
 Nonetheless, Abbas is internationally recognized in his position(s) and Hamas and Fatah conducted numerous negotiations in the following years, leading to an agreement in April 2014 for a Unity Government (which lasted until October 2016) and to the recognition of his office by Hamas.
-Abbas was also chosen as the president of the State of Palestine by the PLO Central Council on 23 November 2008, a position he had held unofficially since 8 May 2005.
+Abbas was chosen to continue serving as president by the PLO Central Council on 23 November 2008.